Quick Links: | Beginning Class | | Continuing Class | | Advanced Class | | Private Instruction | | Skype Lessons | | Workshops |

 Cost

-The fee for a nine-week session is $144, and is due via check before the first class.
-Google Pay, PayPal and Venmo payments are also accepted.
+The fee for the nine-week introductory session is $150, and is due prior to the first class.
+Google Pay, PayPal Venmo and check payments are all accepted.
 Student discounts are available, and up to 50% tuition assistance is available on a limited basis to those in need and willing to exchange in-kind services.
 For those over 65, a significant portion of the tuition is reimbursable through Health Alliance’s wellness program.
 Check with your insurance company for possible reimbursement if you do not have Health Alliance.

 The beginning class is a session fee and there are no refunds or make-up classes for the session.
 Class videos are available on-line for home practice and to use if you miss a class.